Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/mfe/communication.md

 ## Add Widgets to App Builder

-To add the publisher and subscriber MFEs to Entando, run the following commands from the root folder of each:
+To add the publisher and subscriber MFEs to Villanova, run the following commands from the root folder of each:

 <EntandoInstallBundle/>